 - Coordinating with Burlington Northern Santa Fe Railway (BNSF) which owns the rail line; Peak Service would operate on existing BNSF tracks

 - Evaluate potential vehicle types to meet operational requirements

-- Provide updated engineering plans, cost estimates to determine Peak Service recommendations
+- Provide updated engineering plans and cost estimates to determine peak service recommendations

 - Establish existing conditions inventory